 In this paper, we focus on an extreme example of AGN feedback launching tremendous outflows that stifle star formation in the galaxy NGC~1266.
-It is a nearby (29~Mpc; \citealt{Cappellari2011}), early-type galaxy (ETG) that has a massive CO outflow \citep{Alatalo11} discovered in the $\mathrm{ATLAS^{3D}}$ survey \citep{Cappellari2011}.
-The outflow has been studied several times in the optical and mm wavelengths: \cite{Alatalo11} first reported the discovery of the massive molecular gas reservoir $\sim\;10^9\;M_{\odot}$ as well as an outflow driving 13 $\mathrm{M_\odot/yr}$ from the disk. \cite{Alatalo2015} later amended the estimate to 110 $\mathrm{M_\odot/yr}$ and also constrained the star formation rate (SFR) to be 0.87 $\mathrm{M_\odot/yr}$ with about a factor of two uncertainty.
-The dearth of star formation is an indication that the outflow cannot be stellar feedback driven. \cite{Alatalo2014}, using SAURON as well as UVOT, confirmed the galaxy is a post-starburst system with the youngest stellar populations confined to the central 1 kpc and current star formation constrained to the inner few hundred parsecs, indicating no large-scale star formation can drive an outflow.
+It is a nearby (29.9~Mpc; \citealt{Cappellari2011}), early-type galaxy (ETG) that has a massive CO outflow \citep{Alatalo11} discovered in the $\mathrm{ATLAS^{3D}}$ survey \citep{Cappellari2011} \edit1{and a summary of its general properties can be found in Table~\ref{tab:ngc1266_properties}}.
+The outflow has been studied several times in the optical and mm wavelengths: \cite{Alatalo11} first reported the discovery of the massive molecular gas reservoir $\sim\;10^9\;M_{\odot}$ as well as an outflow driving 13 $\mathrm{M_\odot/yr}$ from the \edit1{galaxy's ISM}. \cite{Alatalo2015} later amended the estimate to \edit1{110 $\mathrm{M_\odot/yr}$, assuming the outflowing gas is optically thick; the most recent ALMA observations of \citealt{Otter2026} revise this downward to ${<}85~\mathrm{M_\odot/yr}$ under a multiphase, clumpy model in which the $^{12}$CO traces a diffuse optically thin component while dense clumps are traced by HCN(1--0)}. \edit1{AGN-driven molecular outflows are most commonly found in luminous infrared galaxies and quasar hosts \citep{Veilleux2020, Fluetsch2019}, making NGC~1266's outflow exceptional given its modest stellar mass and lack of merger signatures \citep{Alatalo11}.} The dearth of star formation is an indication that the outflow cannot be stellar feedback driven. \cite{Alatalo2014}, using SAURON as well as UVOT, confirmed the galaxy is a post-starburst system with the youngest stellar populations confined to the central 1 kpc and current star formation constrained to the inner few hundred parsecs, indicating no large-scale star formation can drive an outflow.